 - Abhorrent Admirer: The twins have, on separate occasions, and despite their best efforts, attracted the affections of Agnes.

-- Absentee Actor: London was missing from 2 episodes: "Have a Nice Trip" and "Birdman of Boston"
+- Absentee Actor: London was missing from 2 episodes: "Have a Nice Trip" and "Birdman of Boston" while Maddie is absent in 12 episodes.

 - Absurdly Long Limousine: One episode had London mentioning that she has a fleet of limousines so long that they can't turn corners.
 If she is traveling a route that goes around corners she needs to get out of one limo and into another.